-Levesque's still evident determination to continue growing, learning and honing his chops... plus a desire to push himself into unfamiliar and sometimes uncomfortable and foreign situations as a musician and composer... has led him to partake in and experience unique and otherwise inaccesible opportunities.
+Levesque's determination to continue growing, learning and honing his chops... plus a desire to push himself into unfamiliar and sometimes uncomfortable and foreign situations as a musician and composer... has led him to partake in and experience unique and otherwise inaccessible opportunities.
 "When presented with a sudden or unscripted opportunity that requires throwing oneself into new or unknown territory...
 I believe two things can happen.
-The first being a refusal to take on the challenge in order to avoid potential embarrassment outside of one's comfort zone... abstain in order to avoid revealing one's perceived limitations as a player.
-The second being the opposite... going after it full-force and knocking down walls in order to emerge on the other side having accomplished or produced something that would likely have never come to fruition.
-How would you know what you end up with if you never try?" says the self-described perfectionist.
-"Besides, the latter helps to build confidence and looks good on the resume."
+The first being a refusal to take on the challenge in order to avoid potential embarrassment... to abstain and conceal one's perceived limitations as a player.
+The second being the opposite... going after it full-force and knocking down walls in order to emerge having accomplished or produced something that would have most likely never come to fruition.
+How will you know what you end up with if you never try things?" says the self-described perfectionist.
+"Besides, the latter helps to build confidence and it looks good on the resume."

-Lately, the resume-padding is the result of music compositions and scores for film, video, TV jingles and audio Post-Production.
-"For as long as I can recall, I've wanted to compose music for film, and with all geographical borders practically non existent now due to social media, I can collaborate with artists and creators both locally and anywhere in the world.
-Technology has helped to expose what were previously exclusive and limited opportunities as a composer.
-While securing contracts remains highly competitive, the landscape seems a much less an obscure terrain now.
-People are doing some really cool things and the boundaries are non existent".
+Lately, the resume-padding continues in the form of music composition and scores for film, video, TV and plenty of work in audio post-production.
+"For as long as I can recall, I've wanted to compose music for film, and with all geographical borders practically non existent now thanks to social media, I can collaborate with artists and creators located anywhere in the world.
+Technology has helped expose what were previously exclusive and limited opportunities as a composer.
+While securing those contracts remains highly competitive, the landscape seems a much less an obscure terrain now.
+People are doing some really cool things and the boundaries non existent".